Have you noticed how fantastic your vehicle looks with perfectly clean, clear windows and plastic?

 Microfiber Detailing Towels

-When using microfiber on glass, it’s best to use two towels.
+With microfiber on glass, it’s best to use two towels.
 One should be damp with water or your favorite glass cleaner.
-The second towel should be dry for buffing.
+The second is for drying for buffing.

 Cleaning Water Spotted Car Glass